Unleashing the Power of the C6 Corvette: a Look Back at the Sleek Sixth-generation Model from 2005-2013

 The C6 Corvette History.
 Read about the car’s history and features in this detailed overview.

-In 2005, the C5 made way for the completely redesigned sixth-generation Corvette, known as the C6.
-The C6 was introduced in 2005 and produced until 2013.
+As we look at the C6 Corvette’s history, we learn that in 2005, the C5 made way for the completely redesigned sixth-generation Corvette, known as the C6.
+The Chevrolet Corvette C6 was introduced in 2005.

 It featured a new chassis and styling with the “swoopy” lines that would become a signature for later Corvettes.
-It used an all-new chassis and body to improve performance and handling.
-It did keep its classic American looks though.
+It used an all-new chassis and body to improve performance and handling in the sports car.
+It did keep its classic American looks, though.

-The C6 was GM’s first attempt since 1980 at offering an optional manual transmission.
-It never caught on though.
+The Chevrolet Corvette C6 was GM’s first attempt since 1980 at offering an optional manual transmission.
+It never caught on, though.
 Only 40% of all Corvettes were built with them in 2005.

 Just over half of the 6-speed manual transmissions ordered were fitted with a performance package.